Iggy Azalea Declares ‘I Have A Son’ In Instagram Story, Insists ‘He Is Not A Secret’

 “I- good for her.
 I’m shocked sorry, that was so unexpected,” another fan wrote on Twitter.

 “Iggy Azalea had a baby boy!
-Awww!” someone else declared.
+Awww!” a third fan declared.

 Will Iggy eventually share more about her son on social media?
 It appears that quite a few fans had been following the rumors about this pregnancy and weren’t totally surprised by Wednesday’s declaration.
-Despite that, looks like many of the rapper’s fans were caught by surprise and were thrilled to hear the news.
+Despite that, it looks like many of the rapper’s fans were caught by surprise and were thrilled to hear the news.